clvrai/CycleGAN-Tensorflow/README.md

 $ python cycle-gan.py --task apple2orange --image_size 256
 ```

-- To reconstruct 256x256 images, set `—image_size` to 256, otherwise it will resize to and generate images in 128x128.
+- To reconstruct 256x256 images, set `--image_size` to 256, otherwise it will resize to and generate images in 128x128.
   Once training is ended, it will convert images in the test set to another domain.
 The test results will be saved to `./results/apple2orange_2017-07-07_07-07-07/`.
 - Available datasets: apple2orange, summer2winter_yosemite, horse2zebra, monet2photo, cezanne2photo, ukiyoe2photo, vangogh2photo, maps, cityscapes, facades, iphone2dslr_flower, ae_photos